 How to do it in Summer vs Winter

 ✿ In summer, yoga lessons can be taken outdoors, at the green valleys of St. Moritz.
-During winter, you can have yoga lessons indoors, at the hotel's Yoga & Aerobics Studio.
+During winter, the yoga lessons are taken indoors, at the hotel's Yoga & Aerobics Studio.

 ✿ The swimming pool features direct views over St. Moritz countryside, resulting in a completely different feeling each season.
 The swimming pool is heated during the winter when the landscape is snowy and white.
 During summer, the swimming pool is cooler while the landscape is green and sunny!